mehediinf/mehediinf/README.md

 ### Hi there 👋, This is Md.
 Mehedi Hasan.
-#### I am an Android Developer.
+#### I am a Mobile Application Developer.
 I have now completed my B.Sc in CSC.
-I have a long experience in mobile application development.
+I have a long experience in Mobile Application Development.
 I have also gained experience in related topics (Firebase, SQLite, and API integration, etc).

 Skills:
 1. Java and Android Development